COLUMN

 Thank you for taking the time to have this discussion with me today.

 After reading your book Mada Ma Ni Au [It’s Not Too Late] and your serial articles “Portraits of Conversation” in the Sankei Shimbun newspaper, I’m newly impressed by the depth of your experience, knowledge, and insights as an ambassador.
-I included some questions about diplomacy and international relations, but I felt somewhat presumptuous asking questions based on my own shallow understanding, and it made me think business leaders should just focus on managing their businesses.
+I included some questions about diplomacy and international relations, but I felt somewhat presumptuous asking questions based on my own shallow understanding, and it made me think business leaders should just stay in their own lanes.
 While reading your serial articles, I was amazed by how deep and profound your interview responses were.

 Advisor Fujisaki: